adhi-26/Music-Genre-Classification/README.md

 pip install requirements.txt
 ```
 2. Create a folder named Data inside the main project folder and download the Dataset from the link given below into this folder
-3. Run the music-genre-classification.ipynb file in kernel
+3. Run the music_genre_classification.ipynb file in kernel

 # Dataset
 The dataset used is [GZTAN](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification) (the famous GTZAN dataset, the MNIST of sounds)